High Intent Inquiry Blog-Part 2

-Not All Inquiries Are Equal: What do I do with High Value Inquiries?
+Not All Inquiries Are Equal: What do I do with High Intent Inquiries?

-Okay, you’ve identified your high value inquiries -- a student that has raised their hand in some way to demonstrate a heightened level of interest in your institution.
+Okay, you’ve identified your high intent inquiries -- a student that has raised their hand in some way to demonstrate a heightened level of interest in your institution.
 Now what?
-And, if you haven’t identified them yet, check out High Value Inquiry Blog Series -- Part 1.
+And, if you haven’t identified them yet, check out High Intent Inquiry Blog Series -- Part 1.
 Back to the question.
 What do I do with them?

 Personalize the message to the student’s most recent behavior and respond with a simple message and a singular call-to-action.
 To do that, focus on these seven key items:

 - Segment your audience: First, look at prospects vs. inquiries.
-Then, segment by high and low value inquiries.
-High value inquiries should receive more time and personalized attention from your team.
+Then, segment by high and low intent inquiries.
+High intent inquiries should receive more time and personalized attention from your team.
 For example, a personal phone call from a current student or a handwritten note from alumni go a long way.
 Activities like this are more effective than non-personal communication tactics.

 - Time it right: It’s important to respond to a recent behavior as quickly as you can.
 It’s equally important to measure your results and time communication activities based on your own data.
 While best practices can certainly be found, the big differentiator is using your own data to figure out what’s working for your institution.
 Are students more responsive to certain activities, days of the week, time of day, messages, or calls-to action?